LeZheng/Owl-CL-document/CLHS-doc/3-Evaluation-and-Compilation.md

 异常情况(Exceptional Situations):

     Should signal type-error if its argument is not a symbol.

 也见(See Also): None.

 注意(Notes):

     Historically, this function was called special-form-p.
 The name was finally declared a misnomer and changed, since it returned true for special operators, not special forms.

-Function CONSTANTP
+### <span id = "">Function CONSTANTP</span>

 语法(Syntax):

     constantp form &optional environment => generalized-boolean

 参数和值(Arguments and Values):

     form---a form.

     environment---an environment object.
 The default is nil.

     generalized-boolean---a generalized boolean.

 描述(Description):